ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 set -g default-terminal "tmux-256color" set -s escape-time 0 set -g base-index 1

+# optional -- i like C-a not C-b (pure preference)
+unbind C-b
+set-option -g prefix C-a
+bind-key C-a send-prefix

 # <WHERE YOUR TMUX CONF GOES> = XDG_CONFIG_HOME/tmux/tmux.conf
 # <WHERE YOUR TMUX CONF GOES> = ~/.tmux.conf
 bind r source-file <WHERE YOUR TMUX CONF GOES> \; display-message "tmux.conf reloaded"
 ```

+### Install it via our dev-env!
+We can even use our fancy new dev-env script to install it!

 <br>
 <br>